 "We didn’t get intermittent monitoring, but they did take [the monitors] off when I went to labor in the tub," she says.
 "And no one asked me for my pain rating—ever."

-Kauth’s birth plans had two features that made it more likely to succeed: It was short and simple and it recognized the need to accept any intervention if her health or that of her baby was in jeopardy.
+Kauth’s birth plans had two features that made it more likely to succeed: It was simple and it recognized the need to accept any intervention if her health or that of her baby was in jeopardy.

 Brief, direct birth plans that focus on the basics are best.
-Put in what you think is most important—such as IVs and pain medication and after-baby care, such as who will cut the umbilical cord—but leave out things such as "I’d like to have music or people talking softly."
+Put in what you think is most important—such as IVs and pain medication and after-baby care, including who will cut the umbilical cord—but leave out things such as "I’d like to have music or people talking softly."
 That can be handled by your partner, Lynn says.